 Frequently Asked Questions (FAQs)

-Xavier School of Communications, popularly known as XCOMM, is one of the many schools of Xavier University Bhubaneswar (XUB).
-XCOMM has evolved over the last 5 years of its existence, into one of the leading institutions of higher learning in the field of communication and media studies in India.
+The School of Communications is one of the many schools of Xavier University, Bhubaneswar.
+It has evolved over the last 5 years of its existence, into one of the leading institutions of higher learning in the field of communication and media studies in India.

-Xavier University Bhubaneswar (XUB) was established in accordance with the Xavier University, Odisha Act 2013.
+Xavier University, Bhubaneswar was established in accordance with the Xavier University, Odisha Act 2013.
 The Xavier It is recognized by the UGC and operates within UGC regulations.

 B.Sc.
 Mass Communication, MA Mass Communication and Ph.D